-Dash and Dot are more similar to Ollie and Sphero SPRK in the way the are controlled, but Dash and Dot have way more capabilities that Ollie and Sphero.
+Dash and Dot are more similar to Ollie and Sphero SPRK in the way they are controlled, but Dash and Dot have way more capabilities than Ollie and Sphero.

 Romibo can track eye contact and speak up to 26 languages.
 There is a lot more to come in what Romibo is capable of.